syncfusion-content/xamarin-docs/Xamarin/Accordion/BindableLayout.md

 {% endhighlight %}
 {% endtabs %}

-### How to perform an operation while collapsing the accordionItem
+### Restricting the accordion item expanding and collapsing

 The [Collapsing](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion~Collapsing_EV.html) event occurs while collapsing an `AccordionItem` when tapping on the Header.
 You can get the index of the interacted `AccordionItem` by using the `index` property of the [ExpandedAndCollapsedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.ExpandedAndCollapsedEventArgs.html) .
 You can cancel the collapsing action by using the `Cancel` property in the event args.